-Lewisham-issued Blue Badge holders who live within a CPZ, and who drive a vehicle registered to their home address, can apply for a residents permit free of charge (see Section 3.1).
-This is because Blue Badges are not valid in residential parking bays, so the free permit ensures that disabled drivers, who may not be able to afford a permit, are able to park close to their homes.
+Lewisham-issued Blue Badge holders who live within a CPZ, and with a vehicle registered to their home address within Lewisham, can apply for a Disabled Permit free of charge (see Section 2.4).
+This is because Blue Badges are not valid in residential parking bays, so the free permit ensures that disabled drivers, who may not be able to afford a permit, have more accessible parking.
+Applications for Blue Badge holders who do not drive will be reviewed case by case.